funkybob/gilbert/docs/loaders.rst

 Built in Loaders
 ----------------

-By default, there is a `yaml` load available.
+Although ``gilbert`` has only a "raw" loader built in as a fallback, it ships with several plugins which provide loads for some common cases:

+md:

+  Loads `.md` files, and provides a dummy meta dict containing only ``{content_type: 'MarkdownPage'}``

+yaml / yml:

-It reads the first document in a YAML file as the configuration ``dict``, and reads any remaining part of the file as the `content`.
+  Loads `.yml` and `.yaml` files.
+Reads the first document in the file as the metadata, and the rest of the file as the content.

+scss:

+  Loads `.scss` files, and provides a dummy meta dict containing only ``{'content_type': 'SCSS'}``